OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 | **Jama Client Secret**  | Authentication type is OAuth Authentication  | Enter Client secret of the user added above. |
 | **Jama System Date Format** | Always                                  | Add the date format from 'Java Date Time Format' field in the System Properties > General Properties area tab in Root admin panel of Jama.
 Default value is MM/dd/yyyy hh:mm:ss a z".
 For more details, refer section [Setting up Date format field for System configuration](#setting-up-date-format-field-for-system-configuration) |

-If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from TEST MEDIAWIKI.
-Click [Import SSL Certificates](import-ssl-certificates.md) to learn how to import SSL certificate.
+If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager.
+Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 > **Note**: If you select OAuth for Jama Authentication Type, then you need to provide values for Jama Client Id and Jama Client Secret.
 Refer the steps in OAuth section of document **Setting up OAuth Credentials in Jama** [here](https://dev.jamasoftware.com/rest#auth) for generating Client Id and Client Secret for OAuth authentication.